kinkuroai/CupcakeBot/README.md

 * >reload <extension_name> - Reloads specific cogs (ex: ?reload cogs.anime | ?reload helpers.listener)

 # Notes
-* >CupcakeBot relies heavily on 'dotenv' and 'aiohttp'.
-You can set various variables in the '.env.example' file and change it to your liking - just make sure you rename it to '.env'.
+* CupcakeBot relies heavily on '[dotenv](https://pypi.org/project/python-dotenv/)' and '[aiohttp](https://pypi.org/project/aiohttp/)'.
+You can set various variables in the '[.env.example](https://github.com/mavz42/CupcakeBot/blob/main/.env.example)' file and change it to your liking - just make sure you rename it to '.env'.
-* >Some commands are still a work in progress since this bot is supposedly just for my personal use.
+* Some commands are still a work in progress since this bot is supposedly just for my personal use.

 # Requirements
-To do
+Do `pip install -r requirements.txt` in the cloned directory.\
+Note that this is a work in progress and some stuff might be added or removed.

 # Usage
 To do